-Isolation and quarantine can be a difficult time.
-Reach out to your friends, family, and community for support.
-Make sure they provide 'contactless' assistance by leaving items at your door or provide social support online or over the phone.
+Staying home when you have COVID-19 can be challenging.
+You can reach out to your friends, family, and community for support.
+Make sure they stay well by providing 'contactless' assistance.
+This includes things like leaving items at your door or providing social support online or over the phone.

 If you need additional support, emergency relief packages and financial support may be available for the most vulnerable and in need.
 You will not be eligible if you have provisions at home or other support available.

 The Victorian Sick Pay Guarantee provides casual and contract workers in with up to 38 hours a year of sick and carer’s pay.
 Payments are made at the national minimum wage ($21.38 as of 1 July 2022).
 The Guarantee is fully funded by the Victorian Government for two years. .

 The Sick Pay Guarantee is available only for missed work.
 A positive RAT or PCR test is not sufficient proof of evidence to support your claim.
 You will need to provide a medical certificate or statutory declaration.

 How to access food relief, essential items and support

 - Plan ahead.
 Consider food and essential items you might need.
 See